 Experimental Medicine is part of the Nuffield Department of Clinical Medicine, University of Oxford.
-Staff are based at the John Radcliffe Hospital, Churchill Hospital, Peter Medawar Building for Pathogen Research and the Weatherall Institute of Molecular Medicine and the Nuffield Orthopaedic Hospital.
+Staff are based at the John Radcliffe Hospital, the Churchill Hospital, the Peter Medawar Building for Pathogen Research and the Weatherall Institute of Molecular Medicine and the Nuffield Orthopaedic Hospital.

 Administration support for Experimental Medicine is based on Level 5 of the John Radcliffe Hospital in Headington with research units having their own admin support attached to where they are based.